shred/pyquaero/README.rst

 ``pyqd.py --help`` shows its usage.

-If you just start ``pyqd.py``, it connects to the first Aquaero device found, and listens to port 9500 for HTTP requests by default.
+If you just start ``pyqd.py``, it connects to the first Aquaero device found, and listens on port 9500 for HTTP requests by default.
 It also takes care of keeping the Aquaero real time clock up to date.

 These commands are currently implemented: